ramaven/tp/docs/UserGuide.md

   * **Examples** : Tutorial with pictures on how to use the commands.

 <div markdown="span" class="alert alert-info">
-:bulb: **Tip:** You can always go back to the table of content page and just click on which feature you are currently interested at, as each feature has a very comprehensive tutorial !
+:bulb: **Tip:** You can always go back to the table of contents page and just click on which feature you are currently interested in, as each feature has a very comprehensive tutorial !
 </div>

 To get the most out of this user guide, it would be best to understand the terminologies and notations that would often be used in this user guide.